There are almost 1100 cities in Russia. It’s crazy, right? By the way, the oldest city in Russia is not Moscow.

 14. In the 1930s Russian fishermen caught a sturgeon with 245 kilograms of black caviar in it. in the river Quiet Pine near Belgorod Russian fishermen caught sturgeon, which was 245 kilograms of black caviar.
 According to my simple conservative estimate, it would be $245,000 :)

-15. Dacha (kind of villa) is a purely Russian phenomenon.
+15. Dacha (some kind of villa) is a purely Russian phenomenon.
 Dachas appeared at the time of Peter the Great, who gave the lands to people for architectural experiments.

 16. Before the Russian Revolution of 1917 the Russian family was one of the largest in the world.
 In Russia, the family with 8 kids was considered a small one.
 It Was normal to have 12-14 children.